 Planning the perfect steak dinner involves devoting adequate time to your side dishes, too.
 Served with a simple salad, a steak can be a lean, nutritious supper, while adding puddles of sauce and mountains of fries makes the whole thing much more decadent.
 Get inspired by our ideas for sauces, vegetables, potatoes and beyond.

-First, make your ideal steak with our guide to creating the perfect steak dinner will help you choose your cut, accompanying drinks and cooking methods.
+First, make your ideal steak with our guide to creating the perfect steak dinner – this will help you to choose your cut of meat, accompanying drinks and cooking methods.

 Bearnaise: A classic French sauce with a slight vinegar tang and peppering of fresh tarragon.

 Pesto: Not the traditional basil-based green sauce as you know it, but a steak-friendly blend of watercress, chilli and hazelnuts.

-Barbecue: This diner condiment may not be the most refined of sauces, but making your own adds a nice touch.
+Barbecue: This diner condiment may not be the most refined of sauces, but making your own is a nice touch.